settadev/examples/stream_diffusion_img_to_img/README.md

 # Stream Diffusion Image to Image

-In this example, an AI diffusion model will generate an image based on your drawing, in near real-time speed.
+In this example, an AI diffusion model will generate an image based on your drawing, in near real-time speed using the [Stream Diffusion](https://github.com/cumulo-autumn/StreamDiffusion) library.

+Watch [this video](https://www.youtube.com/watch?v=KE6FZxbGVkw) for an overview.

 ## Install packages